-The copiers card shows exactly that – the amount of copiers currently copying this trader, as well as the copier chart showing copier amounts for the last 12 months and copier trend in the last 7 days, where you can see the change in absolute number of copiers and in percentages.
+The copiers card shows exactly that – the amount of copiers currently copying this investor, as well as the copier chart showing copier amounts for the last 12 months and copier trend in the last 7 days, where you can see the change in absolute number of copiers and in percentages.

 The upper part of the card shows total trades and profitability (along with average profit and loss) as well as the portfolio distribution shown as a colored bar.

 The lower part of this card shows the investor’s top 3 investment instruments in terms of number of positions.
-In other words – what does this investor likes to trade?
+In other words – what does this investor like to trade?
 For each of the 3 most frequently traded instruments (markets or people) you can see the number of positions, profitability and average profit and loss.

 5. Additional info